-- a) Credit risk: the Bank applies the standardized model to determine the capital requirement for credit risk - b) Currency risk: assigning capital for currency risk is determined based on the standardized model, in the context of implementing Basel II requirements agreement.

-c) Operational risk: the Bank calculates the capital requirement for operational risk under the basic indicator pattern, in the context of implementing Basel II requirements agreement.
+- a) Credit risk: the Bank applies the standardized model to determine the capital requirement for credit risk. - b) Currency risk: assigning capital for currency risk is determined based on the standardized model, in the context of implementing Basel II requirements agreement. - c) Credit value adjustment risk: the Bank calculates the capital requirement for credit value adjustment risk based on the initial exposure method, in the context of the implementation of Basel II requirements. - d) Operational risk: the Bank calculates the capital requirement for operational risk under the basic indicator pattern, in the context of implementing Basel II requirements agreement.